 RIGHT: Amtrak new Viewliner baggage car on factory floor.
 LEFT: Bikes being unloaded at Saratoga Springs

 Another short-term improvement to onboard service we at ESPA advocate for is that Amtrak base a team of cleaners at Albany-Rensselaer who would board Empire Corridor trains at the station and clean them enroute.
 These cleaners could detrain at Utica, catching a return train east that they would also clean.
-Due to the length of train trips in both time and distance from Penn Station to Niagara Falls, restrooms can become… unpleasant; while garbage bins can overrun.
+Due to the length of train trips in both time and distance from Penn Station to Niagara Falls, restrooms can become… unpleasant, while garbage bins can overrun.
 Having them refreshed midway through journeys would be a small but meaningful way to improve onboard service, making rail a more attractive alternative to driving or flying.

 The Canadian Parliament recently ratified a treaty with the USA allowing for joint US-Can customs to be done at Montreal Central Station for Amtrak’s NYC-Montreal Adirondack, eliminating the need for the current length border stop.
 Customs pre-clearance will require building a dedicated facility within the existing Montreal station for the Adirondack, and a future extension of the Vermonter.
 This is a project that Amtrak and other parties have been working on for many years.
-New York State Department of Transportation (NYSDOT) should follow up ad work with the stakeholders – Amtrak, VIA Rail (owners of Central Station), Vermont, and Quebec – to see this worthy project proceed forward to completion.
+The New York State Department of Transportation (NYSDOT) should follow up and work with the stakeholders – Amtrak, VIA Rail (owners of Central Station), Vermont, and Quebec – to see this worthy project proceed forward to completion.

 There is a significant lack of seats for Empire Corridor trains at peak travel times in the Empire Corridor at peak travel times.
 The easiest and cheapest way to fix this is to add coaches to existing trains.
 Currently many trains sell out, especially south of Albany and on holidays.
-High demand south of Albany makes hard to find seats for travel north and west of Albany.
-In the short term NYSDOT should negotiate with Amtrak an increase in the current pool of coaches dedicated to the Empire Corridor, to increase train lengths.
-Long term NYSDOT should work to replace and expand the coach fleet for the Empire Corridor as Amtrak moves forward to replace its current 40-year old Amfleet fleet coaches with new “single-level corridor” equipment.
+High demand south of Albany makes it hard to find seats for travel north and west of Albany.
+In the short term NYSDOT should negotiate with Amtrak for an increase in the current pool of coaches dedicated to the Empire Corridor, to increase train lengths.
+Long term NYSDOT should work to replace and expand the coach fleet for the Empire Corridor as Amtrak moves forward to replace its current 40-year-old Amfleet fleet coaches with new “single-level corridor” equipment.
 Increase ridership would improve cost-recovery and provide an environmentally friendly alternative to driving and flying.

 Passengers waiting to board an Amtrak train at the Albany-Rensselaer Rail Station